pnpm/rfcs/text/0001-workspace-consistent-versions.md

 `enforceConsistencyTransitively` will error if there is ever more than one item in the `packages` block of `pnpm-lock.yaml` for a dependency, even duplicates on the same version but appearing multiple times due to peer dependencies.

-The `allowTransitiveMismatches` option will provide an escape hatch in case specific dependencies are acceptable.
-In the case above, duplicate `@types/react` dependencies may be acceptable since it's usually under `devDependencies` and package authors may declare a semver range without any overlap on the monorepo workspace consistent range.
+The `allowTransitiveMismatches` option will provide an escape hatch if `enforceConsistencyTransitively` is enabled and a dependency requires a dependency version outside of the `workspaceConistent` range.
+For example, suppose all workspace packages specify `workspace-consistent:*` on the `object-assign` ponyfill, but `react` depends on `object-assign@^4.1.1`.
+In this scenario, two copies of `object-assign` across different major versions (3.x and 4.x) are present in the dependency graph.
+Adding `object-assign` to the `allowTransitiveMismatches` array marks this as acceptable.
+While the multiple copies of `object-assign` are non-ideal, this escape hatch allows users to selectively relax the `enforceConsistencyTransitively` check without disabling it entirely.

 ### Allowed Deviations